Wealth Club – Compelling investments for experienced investors

 Any investee company charges are levied on the underlying companies.
 They will not affect the amount of tax relief available but can still impact investor returns.

 The performance fee applies on returns in excess of £1.20 per £1 invested.
-Performance fees are calculated on portfolio basis.
+Performance fees are calculated on a portfolio basis.

 Other changes apply.
 Please see the provider’s documents, including the Key Information Document, for more details.